Updated: Apr 29

 ... there is one, sure-fire way to beat this virus ...

-Let's go out and enjoy some dinner at Chinatown or Little Italy!
-Let's savour the delights of Persian delicacies for dessert!
-Let's embrace our friends who are feeling ostracised because of this heart-breaking outbreak.
+Let's go out and enjoy some takeaway from Chinatown or Little Italy!
+Let's savour the delights of takeaway Persian delicacies for dessert!
+Let's embrace our friends, with a smile, who are feeling ostracised because of this heart-breaking outbreak.
 Let's kick COVID-19 to the curb!